Thursday, May 1, 2025

 However, these ideas predict zero response to a single drug, not a large but temporary response.
 Progress in resolving this will involve consideration of state-trait relationships.
 For example, a predilection for entering a particular state could be a genetically determined trait, and some states could exist that suppress DNA repair, leading to increasing genetic diversity.
 Lack of selectivity of anticancer drugs could also be a factor, so that the same drug could delete multiple hub nodes but not all of them.

-The need to treat multiple hub nodes simultaneously to extinguish maladaptive reentrant signalling may have been stated before, but in proto-scientific terms:
+The need to treat multiple hub nodes simultaneously to extinguish maladaptive reentrant signaling may have been stated before, but in proto-scientific terms:

 “Put on the whole armour of God…”